Greensleeves: Alternative lyrics

 Christmas and New Year texts were associated with the tune from as early as 1686, and by the 19th century almost every printed collection of Christmas carols included some version of words and music together, most of them ending with the refrain "On Christmas Day in the morning".
 One of the most popular of these is "What Child Is This?", written in 1865 by William Chatterton Dix.

 Early literary references

 In Shakespeare's The Merry Wives of Windsor (written c.
 1597; first published in 1602), the character Mistress Ford refers twice to "the tune of 'Greensleeves'", and Falstaff later exclaims:

-These allusions indicate the song was already well known at that time.